 You have online access to Medco 24-hours a day, seven days a week.
-At the Medco website, you can order prescription drug refills, check on the status of your order, request additional forms and envelopes, or locate a network pharmacy near you.
+At www.medco.com, you can order prescription drug refills, check on the status of your order, request additional forms and envelopes, or locate a network pharmacy near you.

-To refill a prescription online, log on to the Medco website.
+To refill a prescription online, log on to the Medco Web site.
 Your prescriptions available for refill will be displayed.
 Allow up to 14 days for delivery of your prescription.